Paraunitary Matrices, Entropy, Algebraic Condition Number and Fourier Computation: Fourier Transform Types

 \section{Fourier Transform Types}

 In theory and practice of engineering and computer science, there are two main types of Fourier transforms considered.
-The $n$-dimensional Discrete Fourier Transform (DFT), as defined in (\ref{dft}), is a complex unitary mapping defined by the characters of the Abelian group $\Z/n\Z$.
+The Discrete Fourier Transform (DFT) in $n$ dimensions, as defined in (\ref{dft}), is a complex unitary mapping defined by the characters of the Abelian group $\Z/n\Z$.
 The Walsh-Hadamard transform is a real orthogonal mapping defined by the characters of the $n$ dimensional binary hypercube $(\Z/2\Z)^n$.
 More precisely, for $n$ an integer power of 2, the $(i,j)$'th matrix element is defined as $\frac 1 {\sqrt n} (-1)^{\langle [i-1], [j-1]\rangle}$, where $\langle\cdot,\cdot\rangle$ is dot-product, and $[p]$ denotes the bit representation of the integer $p\in \{0,\dots, n-1\}$ as a vector of $\log n$ bits.
 Similarly to FFT for DFT, there is an $O(n\log n)$ algorithm for computing the Walsh-Hadamard transform of an input $x$.

 Throughout, we will assume $n$ is an integer power of $2$ and will use $F$ to denote either the $n-$Walsh-Hadamard, which is a real orthogonal transformation, or the real representation of the $(n/2)$-DFT, which is a complex unitary transformation.
 By \emph{real representation}, we mean the standard view of a complex number $a+\iota b$ as a column vector $(a,b)^T$ in two dimensional real space, and the multiplicative action $a+\iota b \mapsto (c+\iota d)(a+\iota b)$ given by left-multiplication by the matrix $\left ( \right)$.
 In that way, a vector in $n$ dimensional complex space embeds to a $2n$ dimensional real space, and a $n\times m$ complex matrix embeds as a $(2n)\times (2m)$ real matrix.
 This allows us to avoid defining a computational model over the complex field, because such computation can be emulated by reals anyway.
+Nevertheless, our analysis will require extension to the complex field.